mkierzenka/SWDevProj/report/doc.md

 * Network: A TCP networking layer for the eau2 system (implements INetwork).
 It's implementations of the INetwork methods contain all the code for opening/closing sockets, sending/receiving, etc.
   It implements the registration and teardown processes outlined below.
+Each node has a socket that it uses to receive messages.
+For sending it will create a new connection directly to the target node, send the data, then close the connection.

   * Registration:
-    * Server starts with IP Address and Port known to all nodes, will accept all incoming connections
+    * Server starts up on an IP Address and Port known to all nodes, will accept all incoming connections
 	* The rest of the nodes each start up and send a RegisterMsg containing their NodeInfo.
 Then blocking, waiting for a response from the server
 	* Once all of the nodes (expected number specified on the command line) have registered, the Server node will send each one a Directory containing the information for how to contact every node.

   * Teardown:
     * Once a non-server node completes their application tasks, it will send the server a DoneMsg and wait to receive a response
 	* The server node tracks which nodes have finished.
 Once all nodes in the system are finished, the server sends everyone a TeardownMsg and shuts down.
 	* Each client shuts down when it receives a TeardownMsg

+* NodeInfo: A class to wrap a struct sockaddr_in allowing easy storage/retrieval in our Map, Array, Messages, etc.

-* Messages: messages are what nodes use to communicate each other.
+* Messages: Messages are what nodes use to communicate each other.
 Data can be placed inside messages.
-Messages are serialized by the sending node, then sent, then deserialized and read by the receiving node.
-Each message type has a different purposes.
+They are serialized by the sending node, then sent, then deserialized and read by the receiving node.
+There is an enum (MsgKind) that outlines the types of messages used in the eau2 system.
+Each message type corresponds to a message subclass with a distinct purpose.
   The following outlines the current message types sent between nodes in our program:
-  * Get: this is a request for data.
-It is not blocking, so it will return a nullptr if the data doesn't exist in the requested node's store
-  * WaitAndGet: this is a request for data and is sent to a specific node that holds this data.
-This message is blocking; a response won't be delivered to the sender until the data exists in the requested node's store
+  * GetData: this signifies a sending node's request for data from the destination node.
+If the target node does not have the data when it receives this message, it should respond with nullptr
+  * WaitAndGet: like a GetData message, except it expects the response to contain the value.
+If the target node does not have the data when it receives his message, it should cache it and respond once it adds the data to its store.
+The sending node's application will pause execution until the data comes back (ReplyData, non-nullptr Value)
-  * ReplyData: this is a response to a data request.
-The node who received this message will send serialized data back to the node that requested it
+  * ReplyData: this is a response to a data request (either GetData or WaitAndGet).
+The node who received the request message will use this message to respond with the serialized data (or nullptr in some cases)
-  * PutMsg: this message puts data, both a key and a value, in another node's store
+  * Put: this message puts data, both a key and a value, in another node's store
-  * RegisterMsg: allows a client to register with a main, or server, node that keeps track of connections
+  * Register: allows a client to register with a main, or server, node that keeps track of connections
-  * DirectoryMsg: broadcasts a list of connections to each clients; necessary for clients to be able to send messages between each other
+  * Directory: broadcasts a list of connections to each client; necessary for clients to be able to send messages between each other
-  * DoneMsg: a node sends this message to the server when it's done executing its task.
+  * Done: a node sends this message to the server when it's done executing its task.
 It means it is ready to begin the teardown process, once the other nodes complete
-  * TeardownMsg: broadcasted from the server to all connected nodes.
+  * Teardown: broadcasted from the server to all connected nodes.
 Means that the program is terminating, so all nodes should close their connections/sockets and delete their objects

-* DataFrame: The DataFrame API will be similar to that on previous assignments.
+* DataFrame: The DataFrame API will be similar to that of previous assignments.
 It will include operations to store and perform operations on data, such as map.
 A Schema will be used to describe the DataFrame's column structure.
 A DataFrame will be immutable, so it will not support operations such as deleting, setting, and modifying columns and rows.